7.1. Design and dimensioning

 New, non-traditional treatment agents

 Today there are many types of non-traditional stabilisation agents available but until recently these treatment agents have not been classified.
-The classifications that have been made have been compromised differences in local practices and experiences based primarily on dust-suppression or on stabilisation of sub grade materials.
-In the ROADEX project non-traditional stabilsation agents have been classified into the following classes; a) polymers, b) enzymes, c) ionic treatment agents, d) lignins, e) resins, f) combined products and g) other types of stabilisers.
+The classifications that have been made have been compromised differences in local practices and experiences based primarily on dust-suppression or on stabilisation of subgrade materials.
+In the ROADEX project non-traditional stabilisation agents have been classified into the following classes: a) polymers, b) enzymes, c) ionic treatment agents, d) lignins, e) resins, f) combined products and g) other types of stabilisers.

 Polymers can be developed in very many different forms.
 Acrylic polymers, for instance, strengthen as they dry.
 They develop a chemical adhesion that binds and holds the particles together.
 However, at least one polymer product has been reported as having enzymatic effects.
 One of the polymer products potentially applicable in stabilising coarse-grained materials is polymer-coated fly ash, which is used in the form of powder and may also contain lime.
 It is likely that, in the future, the assortment of available polymers will increase and the areas of application will be more diversified.
 This would require that a more detailed sub-division of the polymer products be made.

 Polymers are available in many different types and when in the emulsion form, they are usually fairly easy to use.
 An emulsion normally contains 40 to 50 % of polymer, 1 to 2 % of emulsifying agent while the rest is water.
 Most of the polymer products intended for stabilisation are vinyl acetates or acrylic copolymers.